LHS Clubs and Programs

 Class of 2024

-- Cultural Diversity Forum is a student-led organization that meets biweekly to discuss current events and social issues surrounding the various social identities that our students hold.
+- Black Student Union is a student-led organization that meets biweekly to discuss current events and social issues surrounding the various social identities that our students hold.
 Each meeting consists of an open dialogue surrounding specific topic or issue as chosen by our student leaders with input from other members.

 - Students also have opportunities to attend trips to meet with other students from nearby schools to discuss these topics and build connections with the community at large, along with opportunities for outreach within our school community.